 David is a jazz drummer, record producer, composer, songwriter and record label owner.
 He earned a PhD in musicology from the University of Ulster in 2009.
 In 2018 he founded Jazzlife Alliance, a talent development organisation based in Northern Ireland that provides high-level mentoring opportunities and professional experience to exceptional talent in Northern Ireland, the Republic of Ireland and Britain.

-Matthew Kilner Trio (Scotland)
+Matthew Kilner Quartet (Scotland)

 Described as “one to watch” (Jazz Views 2025) Matthew Kilner is an active musician, educator, and award-winning saxophonist, currently based in Glasgow.
 Matthew regularly performs at festivals and jazz clubs around the UK and abroad including; Ronnie Scott’s Jazz Club, London’s Pizza Express Live, and the 2023 Regensburg Jazz Festival.
 In 2019, Matthew won the prestigious Ogston Performance Prize whilst attending the University of Aberdeen, and most recently reached the final of the 2023 BBC Radio Scotland Young Jazz Musician of the Year competition.